projectsveltos/sveltos/docs/template/example_multicluster_iteration_template.md

 ## Results

-Once the `ClusterProfile` resource gets deployed on the managements cluster, all the managed clusters with the cluster label set to `type:nats` should get the Kubernetes service with the name `nats-{{ $cluster.name }}`.
+Once the `ClusterProfile` resource gets deployed on the management cluster, all the clusters with the label set to `type:nats` should get the Kubernetes service with the name `nats-{{ $cluster.name }}`.

 ### Sveltos Clusters